Try this cozy, Japanese vegan miso soup made with kombu, tofu, and tender veggies - ready in just 20 minutes and full of umami depth.

 This is what you'll need to make this delicious, quick vegan soup.
 See the recipe card for quantities.

 - Miso - Miso, a traditional Japanese seasoning made from fermented soybeans and grains like rice or barley, ferments with salt and koji fungus for months.
-White miso (shiro miso), commonly used in soups, is easy to find in the refrigerated section of grocery stores or Asian markets.
+White miso (or shiro miso), commonly used in soups, is easy to find in the refrigerated section of grocery stores or Asian markets.
 Versatile and nutritious, miso is perfect for soups, dressings, and marinades.
-I even add it to my Vegan Baked Mac and Cheese.
+I even added it to my Vegan Baked Mac and Cheese.

 - Silken Tofu - While silken tofu is a common addition to miso soup, you can use other types of tofu or skip the tofu altogether.
 Check out Tofu Guide To 4 Popular Varieties for more information.